 What’s the difference between an Intention and a New Year Resolution?

-But what gets missed off, which leads to the failure of the resolution, is WHY you are setting the resolution in the first place.
+But all too often what gets missed out is WHY you are setting the resolution in the first place.

 When you know WHY you want something, then you start to tap into the emotion behind your desire.
-If your resolution has no real meaning or emotion behind why you are setting it, it will fail because emotions are what drive behaviour.
+If the resolution has no real meaning or emotion behind it, you won’t see it through because emotions are what drive behaviour.

 Intentions differ from resolutions in that they come from the heart.
 They have life and meaning to them.